An Updated Allegory on the Six Blind Men and the Elephant

 Parables are short stories that teach a moral or spiritual story by encouraging us to look at ordinary life in a deeper, more profound way.
 Allegories, in a similar manner, are stories that also reveal hidden truths, but more often involves characters, settings or events that represent other key issues.
 Hence my retelling of this ancient parable with a modern, allegorical spin.

 The “Elephant in the Room” in this allegory is the coronavirus.
 Our individual and collective response to the pandemic represents the blind men, each with a laser focus on his/her specific perspective as the “Holy Grail” to end this pandemic.
-To the vaccine developers, a warp speed vaccine is the key.
+To the vaccine developers, a warp speed vaccine (and now a booster) is the key.
 Pharmaceutical companies see new or repurposed drugs.
 Government and Academic institutions with established research facilities see their superior intellect as the key driver in any true medical progress.
 Physicians are trained to prescribe only those therapies that have been proven in large randomized controlled trials (RCTs) and approved by the FDA or recognized clinical pathways.
-This therapeutic inflexibility persists even in the face of greater numbers of their patients now dying.
+This therapeutic inflexibility persists even in the face of greater numbers of their patients now dying daily.
 Scientists developing more natural, dietary and/or non-pharmaceutical therapies are still bound by the rules of scientific inquiry which requires a focus on a single variable/intervention in their research to have any chance of achieving statistical significance and possibility of acceptance.